WinstonWolfie/supermemo_vim_ahk/docs/video.md

 ### "use online video progress" doesn't work

-- Ensure `SMVim: Use online video progress` is the first content in the first HTML component (first line wins).
+- Ensure `SMVim: Use online video progress` is the first detected content in the first HTML component.
 - Remove or move any `SMVim time stamp: ...` marker above it, or the script will treat the time stamp as active.